kr1stine/euromod-web-interface/README.md

 ## Code

-This is a [shiny](https://shiny.rstudio.com/)v1.4.0 application with various components (such as the the input side panel and the results tabs) of the application are divided into shiny modules.
+This is a [shiny](https://shiny.rstudio.com/) 1.4.0 application with various components (such as the the input side panel and the results tabs) of the application divided into shiny modules.
 The project is structured in this way (as an R package) to help ease development and also because a contributor was following [engineering-shiny](https://engineering-shiny.org/) at the time.

 The code-base includes a [ComputedProvider](R/ComputedProvider.R) as a back-end of sorts to serve as the interface between the main application and the pre-computed data that it uses.
-This [R6](https://r6.r-lib.org/) class is structured and used in a way that should may it easy to replace with another similar class that interfaces directly with EUROMOD.
+This [R6](https://r6.r-lib.org/) class is structured and used in a way that should make it easy to replace with another similar class that interfaces directly with EUROMOD.

 ### Tests